Find further study: studying abroad

 In the USA, it is very common for postgraduates to pay their way by working part-time.
 The universities themselves often offer some teaching or clerical work, however sometimes this isn't certain until you arrive.
 The universities also have more scholarship support available than we have in the UK.

-There is a list of other useful resources in our catalogue of information resources for further study & funding.
+There is a list of other useful resources in the Further study and funding section of our resources catalogue.